odisney2/disney_profile/README.md

         c.  if viewport over 930px, then it will show all three containers horizontally

 11. .container_all_title
-    this is for all of the sub container titles, which is currently set for italic, a little bigger, and centered at that specific container
+    For all of the sub container titles, which is currently set for italic, a little bigger, and centered at that specific container

 12. .container_one_title,
     .container_two_title,